 We’ve been hearing about the imminent demise of the annual report for over 25 years.
-Funny thing is it’s not going anywhere — it’s just evolving.
+The thing is, it’s not going anywhere — it’s just evolving.
 And becoming an opportunity to set your company apart.

-For many companies there is still a firm commitment to the report (as a report, review, 10-K wrap or responsibility-focused communication — in print or online).
-Granted, the purpose, content and format are changing.
-The Proxy is coming to life as a more meaningful communication opportunity.
-Sustainability content is on the rise, in some cases the leading message.
+For some companies there is still a commitment to the report (as a report, review, 10-K wrap or responsibility-focused communication).
+Granted, the purpose, content, and format are changing.
+The Proxy is growing as a more meaningful communication opportunity.
+Sustainability and ESG is in some cases the leading message.
 But, at the most basic level, why are some companies still doing annual reports, beyond the bare minimum legal requirements?
 Here are a few reasons why companies still produce annual reports.

 1. It’s the “Swiss Army Knife” of communications

 There is confusion.
 It is often the only communication, aside from the corporate website, positioning the company to a wide audience, bringing together different businesses and brands.
-In print or online, a report is a de facto corporate brochure, a marketing and recruiting tool that presents the corporation’s depth and scale in one place as a point-in-time record of accomplishments, milestones and goals.
+Whether print or online, a report can be a de facto corporate brochure, a marketing and recruiting tool that presents the corporation’s depth and scale in one place as a point-in-time record of accomplishments, milestones and goals.
 It is a brand building and reputation enhancing tool.
-And, it drives traffic to your corporate website.
+And it drives traffic to your website.

 2. It’s CEO-driven

-As a CEO vehicle tied to a legal deadline (even by a teeny thread), it gets done.
+As a CEO vehicle tied to a legal deadline, it gets done.
 Every time, on time.
 It can serve as a CEO calling card for high-level discussions with customers, partners and governments, uniting the company’s strategies into a cohesive whole.
 You don’t need to be Warren Buffett or Larry Fink, every CEO letter is read carefully.

 3. It’s a resource